How to Write a Competitive Intelligence Report in 2026

 - Strategic recommendations update

 Want to hit the ground running with your competitive intelligence?
-We're releasing a free, ready-to-use CI report template in our next post!
+Use our free CI Report Generator to create a customized template in minutes!

 What you'll get: